Lorenzo-Lyons/DART/README.md

 To build a map of the environment first launch the file:

 ```
-roslaunch localization_and_mapping_jetracer_pkg slam_jetracer_universal.launch
+roslaunch localization_and_mapping_pkg gmapping_universal.launch
 ```
 Note that the vehicle needs to navigate the environment in order to map it.
 A convenient way of doing so is to run the velocity tracking controller described in the previous section.
+We also assume that the lidar has been properly set up as detailed in the building instructions.

 To save the map type: